rohanbane/converter/readme.md

 ALTER ROLE rent_admin SET default_transaction_isolation TO 'read committed';
 ALTER ROLE rent_admin SET timezone TO 'UTC';

+-- Following commands are only for local setup; do not run following command on remote server!
 -- Grant privileges on the database
 GRANT ALL PRIVILEGES ON DATABASE rent_a_tool TO rent_admin;